3 Days of Hammock Camping, Hiking, & Backpacking in the Dolly Sods Wilderness.

-For this 3 day, 2 night spring backpacking trip, I’ll be hiking a 20 mile loop in West Virginia’s Cranberry Wilderness, part of the larger Monongahela National Forest.
+For this 3 day, 2 night spring backpacking trip, I’ll be hiking a 23 mile loop in West Virginia’s Dolly Sods Wilderness, part of the larger Monongahela National Forest.
 Dolly Sods is located in the Allegheny Mountains on the highest plateau east of the Mississippi river and features some of the most varied and scenic terrain available to hikers in the Mid-Atlantic region.

-No permit is required to camp in the Cranberry Wilderness, but there are rules and regulations regarding backcountry camping.
-You can find more information on the USFS Cranberry Wilderness website here.
+No permit is required to camp in the Dolly Sods Wilderness, but there are rules and regulations regarding backcountry camping.
+You can find more information on the USFS Dolly Sods website here.

 Full GPS track data, including campsites, water sources, etc, for this trip and many others can be downloaded on my Trip Data Page.